alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at the Machine Learning Department at Carnegie Mellon University, working on embodied AI and computer vision to make [mobile manipulators](https://hello-robot.com/product) useful alongside humans with [Prof. Katerina Fragkiadaki](https://www.cs.cmu.edu/~katef).
-Prior to joining CMU, I graduated from McGill University, Canada, with a B.Sc. in Computer Science & Mathematics, where I worked with Profs.
+I am a PhD student at the Machine Learning Department at Carnegie Mellon University.
+I work on computer vision and robotics to build useful robots in messy human environments (homes, hospitals) with [Prof. Katerina Fragkiadaki](https://www.cs.cmu.edu/~katef).

+Prior to joining CMU, I graduated from McGill University, Canada, with a B.Sc. in Computer Science & Mathematics, where I worked on reinforcement learning with Profs.
 [Doina Precup](https://www.cs.mcgill.ca/~dprecup/index.html) and [Joelle Pineau](https://www.cs.mcgill.ca/~jpineau).
+During the first two years of my PhD, I worked on ML applications for education with Prof. [Tom Mitchell](http://www.cs.cmu.edu/~tom/).
-In 2020-2022, I took a leave from the PhD to build the ML team of an [early-stage data privacy startup](https://www.relyance.ai/).
+In 2020-2022, I took a leave from the PhD to build the ML/NLP product/team of an [early-stage data privacy startup](https://www.relyance.ai/).

 In my spare time, I enjoy good food and wine, nature and traveling, and lifting weights while listening to history/philosophy podcasts.
 Also, I grew up in Paris, and my English accent has long been stuck at a local optimum.